bjornekelund/DXLogICOMScripts/README.md

 Main features are:
 1. Automatic focus shifting for radio's Main VFO knob in SO2V.
 2. Automatic main/sub audio switching in SO2V.
 (Ctrl-Alt-S or AltGr-S toggles permanent stereo on/off.)
 3. Automatic per-band output power level for safe PA operation.
-(Even supports cross-band SO2V if PA band switching is fast.)
+(Even supports cross-band SO2V if PA band switching control is fast.)
 4. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
 5. Single-key waterfall/spectrum display zoom.
+6. Single-key switching between filter 1, 2, and 3.

-Note that if the utility [Icom Automagic](https://github.com/bjornekelund/ICOMautomagic) is used, items 3-5 are redundant and should not be enabled.
+Note that if the utility [ICOM Automagic](https://github.com/bjornekelund/ICOMautomagic) is used, items 3-5 are redundant and should not be enabled.

+Note that if DXLog 2.4.19 or later is used, items 1 and 2 are redundant and should not be enabled.

 Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (*notepad++* is a good choice.)
 Any more sophisticated modification and/or extension of the scripts will greatly benefit from using Visual Studio.
-The [community](https://visualstudio.microsoft.com/downloads) version is free of charge for individuals and open-source contributors.
+The [community version](https://visualstudio.microsoft.com/downloads) is free of charge for individuals and open-source contributors.

 Since the debugging facilities within *DXLog.net* are very limited, a more advanced SDK like Visual Studio is a great help.
 The script kit is formatted for use in Visual Studio.
 Once cloned or downloaded/decompressed, just double-click on the file `DXLogICOMScripts.sln` to open the script kit in Visual Studio.